 Our CEO and Founder, Katie, is also a Chinese herbalist.
 She maintains an acupuncture and herbal medicine practice in Portland that she’s had since 2010.
 She created the formula for Rescue Rub based on a topical herbal combination for blunt force trauma and inflammation that was written more than 2,000 years ago.
 She used it in her practice to treat arthritis and muscle pain, then when Peak was formed she modified the formula by adding cannabis oil.
 We have reports of it helping with everything from neuropathy to muscle strains to healing tattoos.
 The other herbs in the formula synergize with the THC, a known analgesic, and create a stronger topical that is absorbed faster into the tissues.
 It takes about 5 minutes to take effect and lasts about 4 hours.
 We’ve found it to be invaluable for people who need pain relief but are worried about psychoactive effects.

 The stories we hear are a constant inspiration.
-A Vietnam Veteran contacted us a few months ago to tell us that he had horrible nerve damage to his legs from the war, and had been unable to put a sheet or blanket over his legs since.
+A Vietnam Veteran contacted us to tell us that he had horrible nerve damage to his legs from the war, and had been unable to put a sheet or blanket over his legs since.
 He used the Rescue Rub before bed and was able to sleep through the night with covers on for the first time since the early 70s.
 Needless to say, we were all crying by the end of his story.
 There are so many success stories with the chocolate as well.
 From endometriosis to insomnia to chemotherapy induced nausea, we hear about how are chocolate makes a positive impact on people’s quality of life.
 We’re also incredibly proud of the company we’ve built.
 It really did just start as two people who were passionate about the benefits of cannabis– and now we have a factory, many employees and a diverse product line.
 It’s been an incredible journey.

 We hope to continue expanding our product line, while maintaining our dedication to quality.
 Our cartridge line debuted in January of 2018, with a focus on CBD cultivars.
 We’ve been able to explore some fascinating strains with both of our big partners, and we’re thrilled with the results.
 It took us years to get the right parameters to keep all the terpenes and flavonoids intact for this application, and although we’re constantly making minor tweaks, our average cartridge has around 10% terpenes, which is much higher than the industry average.
 We have a few more products in the pipeline that we’re excited about as well, and there’s always discussions about expanding to other states.